sysrpl/Codebot.Setup/README.md

 cd C:\Development\Base
 ```

-### Install prerequisites
+### Install the prerequisites

-Install the prerequisite build system and subversion tools.
+You'll need access to build system and subversion tools.
+If they are not
+already installed you can set them up using these steps.

 Debian/Ubuntu:
 ```